libretro/libretro-database/README.md

 ## Databases and RetroArch Thumbnails

 Currently there is no automatic correspondence between game name updates in databases and image filename updates in the thumbnail repository, so database updates may break thumbnail retrieval.
-See the [Thumbnail Repository Readme](https://github.com/libretro-thumbnails/libretro-thumbnails#libretro-thumbnails) and [How to Contribute to Thumbnails Guide](https://docs.libretro.com/guides/roms-playlists-thumbnails/#contributing-thumbnails-how-to) to learn how to help fix thumbnail names that no longer match a databased game name.
+See the [Thumbnail Repository Readme](https://github.com/libretro-thumbnails/libretro-thumbnails#libretro-thumbnails) and [How to Contribute to Thumbnails Guide](https://docs.libretro.com/guides/roms-playlists-thumbnails/#contributing-thumbnails-how-to) for documentation about thumbnail handling.

 ## Integrations